CharlesGodwin/pymagnum/README.md

 Source site is: https://github.com/CharlesGodwin/pymagnum.

-The package software is also being hosted on a test publishing system.
-It will be migrated to the regular, public PyPi host when testing is complete.

-**This is untested software!
-It will not be publicly published until it has been tested with live equipment.
+**Although this software has been tested, it is new.
 Please report all success and failure to the [author](#feedback).
 Thank you.**

 In order to use this software you need to have a RS485 adaptor connected to a Magnum Energy Network.
 Refer to this document (https://gitlab.com/Magnum_Energy/distribution/blob/master/Building_a_Magnum_Energy_Adaptor.pdf) for instructions.

 ## Installation

-Throughout this documentation Python and its installer pip are refered to using the default convention of a Raspberry Pi.
+Throughout this documentation `python` and its installer `pip` are refered to using the default convention of a Raspberry Pi.
 The term `python3` and `pip3` refer to Python 3 versions of the programs.
 On other systems the default installation may be Python 3 so just use `python` and `pip` in those systems.
+This software requires at least version 3.5 of Python.

 You will need pip3 installed.
 On a Pi use:
 `sudo apt install python3-pip`